 Rejection of hard fought and won consensus can come across as antithetical to the MSM, especially in areas where the community is not convinced the Board was correct in its positions.

-Rejections occur because the PDP objectives (e.g., reaching consensus) differ from the Board objectives (e.g., compliance with the Bylaws, its fiduciary duty).
+Rejections occur because the PDP team objectives (e.g., reaching consensus) differ from the Board objectives (e.g., compliance with the Bylaws, its fiduciary duty).

 PDP and Board objectives could / should be aligned.

-To achieve that, provide the PDP access to the same legal / finance advice the Board receives, or a discussion with legal or finance before making recommendations final.
+To achieve that, provide the PDP access to the same legal / finance advice the Board receives, or a discussion with legal or finance before making final recommendations.

 When considering policy recommendations, the Board must consider other-than-Council inputs, e.g., GAC, ALAC, ICANN staff (legal, finance).
 Examples include: